c-ehrlich/t3-tutorial-pre/README.md

     - also protect the backend route
 - Vanilla Client https://trpc.io/docs/vanilla
   - use this in a gSSP and fill cache with result?

+HOMEWORK:
+- [ ] build a page that works like timeline on actual twitter - shows posts by people you follow, and your own posts. should have all the same features (can edit own posts, with optimistic updates, etc). write as little new code as possible, i've set everything up until now so that you can reuse a lot of stuff.